0xceba/tokens_sandboxes/README.md

 page.asn:AS48077 AND page.url:"&c="
 ```

-The above queries return thousands of publicly-indexed secure email invitation links, many of which are still active like the following to a NASA employee from the Bureau of the Fiscal Service:
+The above queries return thousands of secure email invitation links, many of which are still active like the following to a NASA employee from the Bureau of the Fiscal Service:
 ![Zix Invite Fiscal Service](/images/fiscal_service_nasa.jpg)

 Dropbox invitation URLs have also been submitted and can be collected with the following query: